keinsell/neuroneek/README.md

 Features offered by application include:

-- **Ingestion journaling** with set of commands which allows for inserting, updating, retrieving and deleting all of the data stored as `Ingestion` model.
+- **Ingestion journaling** with set of commands which allows for inserting, updating, retrieving and deleting all the data stored as `Ingestion` model.

 ## Installation